Skip to content

 Components must be wrapped by this Theme

-Our components rely on being rendered inside this Theme component, otherwise they will render with incorrect styling, no responsive styling or worse, break completely.
+Our components rely on being rendered inside this Theme component, otherwise they will render with incorrect styling, no responsive styling or break completely.

 Installation